Chicken Parmesan Meatballs Spinach and White Beans

 The kitchen looked more like a garden shed, there was no refrigerator, or sink and all I could see was a wok in the corner.
 What on earth was I going to cook?

-Years ago I was travelling through Jogjakata, Indonesia, with a friend.
+Years ago, I was traveling through Jogjakarta, Indonesia, with a friend.
 It was not as cosmopolitan then as it may be now and we were fresh off the plane.
-We struggled in the the heat, to find somewhere to eat on our first day (there was no Internet in the olden days – before you ask).
-Throwing caution to the wind we saw a small restaurant, it looked clean, had plastic table clothes and cutlery, big pots of chilli on the tables and a fridge full of cold drinks down the back.
-There was no menu so we helplessly tried to sign language ” we’re gonna die if you don’t feed us” to order when a lady sitting at a table beside us suddenly piped up, “This is Nasi Campur, no menu you just eat what they cook.
-They give you rice and may be two or three different dishes, simple.
+We struggled in the heat, to find somewhere to eat on our first day (there was no Internet in the olden days – before you ask).
+Throwing caution to the wind we saw a small restaurant, it looked clean, had plastic table cloths and cutlery, big pots of chilli on the tables, and a fridge full of cold drinks down the back.
+There was no menu so we helplessly tried to sign ” we’re gonna die if you don’t feed us” to order when a lady sitting at a table beside us suddenly piped up, “This is Nasi Campur, there is no menu you just eat what they cook.
+They give you rice and maybe two or three different dishes, simple.
 You want?”

 “So”, she said breezing into the kitchen